 Anywhere from $150 to $500 per room.
 These tasks are handled as 3D architectural renderings.
 Therefore, the entire image is virtual and created from scratch.
 Floor plans and design documents are required.

 Other Factors That Will Affect the Final Price You Pay:

 - The final level of resolution required.
 The higher your image resolution, the higher the price.

 - The number of revisions included in the package, as most change requests are typically treated as additional work.

 - Turnaround Times – Rush orders are typically 50 percent or more of the base fee.

 - Custom 3D Models – When the agency doesn’t have an exact piece of furniture in their 3D catalog, and they are required to build a custom 3D Model, then the price of the image will be higher as they need to create a custom 3D model that will be inserted into the base image.

 Virtual staging is a proven real estate marketing solution.
 Unlike traditional staging, it isn’t time-consuming and prohibitively expensive.
-You can market several properties in different locations simultaneously, even if you aren’t a full-time real estate agent.
+You can market several properties in different locations simultaneously, even if you aren’t a full-time real estate photographer.
 And the best thing is you don’t need a high upfront investment.

 Picsera services high-end and high-volume real estate photography studios, architects and interior designers, product photography lighting, and real estate investors and agents.
 We offer fully managed, remote teams of 3D artists and retouchers who specialize in High Dynamic Range Photo editing and retouching, Virtual Staging and Virtual Renovations, 360 Virtual Tours, Floor Plans, and 3D architectural renders.
 Our team members collaborate with our customers through our online platform, and we personalize editing styles to match our customers’ branding guidelines.
 Your remote Picsera team members follow your internal process and procedures.
 The Picsera team is an extension of our client’s in-house operations without the hassles of managing employees.